kvbortle/MCB545_FunctionalGenomics/README.md

 - Understand basic principles of modern functional genomics methods and current sequencing approaches
 - Navigate and utilize a high-performance computing (HPC) cluster environment
 - Apply data processing and quality control pipelines to evaluate high-throughput sequencing data
-- Perform computational analysis of sequencing-based genomic assays (RNA-seq, ChIP-seq, eCLIP, etc.).
+- Perform computational analysis of sequencing-based genomic assays (RNA-seq, eCLIP-seq, and others).
 - Interpret common data visualization techniques and apply these approaches using R
-- Integrate multi-omic data to generate hypotheses related to the regulation and function of a given gene(s) of interest.
+- Integrate multi-omic data to generate hypotheses related to the regulation and function of a specific gene of interest.

 ## Grading Information and Breakdown